azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 ## Requirements

-- Microsoft Azure subscription must be pay-as-you-go or MSDN.
+- Microsoft Azure subscription must be pay-as-you-go or MSDN
-  - Trial subscriptions will not work.
+  - Trial subscriptions will not work
 - A virtual machine configured with:
   - Visual Studio Community 2017 or later
   - Azure SDK 2.9 or later (Included with Visual Studio 2017)